rlannon/N64-Converter/README.md

 * The Arduino library does not currently wait to finish initialization until an N64 controller is connected; if none is plugged in to start, there is no guarantee it will work and a reset is required
 * Due to the way the joystick controls the mouse, slight fluttering can occur when moving the stick slowly

+### Recommendations and Notes

+While not issues _per se,_ you should keep the following in mind:

+* On Mupen64Plus, it is recommended that you use a mouse scaling factor of 1.0/1.0 for best results
+* On Project64, absolute position should be specified as the script can't establish a base position with the relative option
+* This has only been tested with an Arduino Uno on the following systems/emulators:
+  * Windows 10 with Project64
+  * Ubuntu 18 wth Mupen64Plus